 Dr Tim Benbow studied at Oxford as an undergraduate (at Brasenose College) and as a graduate (at St Antony's College).
 He also spent a year at Harvard University as a Kennedy Scholar and a year at King's College London.

 After being awarded his doctorate he remained at Oxford, conducting a post-doctoral research project and teaching International Relations and Strategic Studies at the undergraduate and graduate levels, including one year as a Tutor in Politics at University College.

-Dr Benbow is Deputy Director of the Corbett Centre for Maritime Policy Studies.
-He created the DSD PhD programme in 2011.
-In 2015 the Institute of Historical Research awarded him the Sir Julian S. Corbett Prize in Modern History.
+Tim is Deputy Director of the Corbett Centre for Maritime Policy Studies.
+He created the Defence Studies Department PhD programme in 2011.
+In 2015 the Institute of Historical Research awarded him the Sir Julian S Corbett Prize in Modern History.

 - Naval Strategy and History (especially naval aviation and amphibious warfare) - Second World War and after

 - Changing character of war and future warfare

 His current research projects cover the role in naval and national strategy of battleships during and immediately after the Second World War; and the Royal Navy and the aircraft carrier question, 1945-1963.

 - Battleships, D-Day and Naval Strategy, Benbow, T.J., 2021, In: War in History, published online

 - The contribution of Royal Navy aircraft carriers and the Fleet Air Arm to Operation ‘Overlord’, 1944, Benbow, T., 1 Apr 2019, In : War in History.
 26, 2, p.
 265-286

 - The Royal Navy and Sea Power in British Strategy, 1945-55, Benbow, T., May 2018, In : HISTORICAL RESEARCH.
 91, 252, p.
 375-398